otrv4/otrv4/otrv4.md

   participants of this protocol from achieving their goal.
 * "Initiator" refers to the participant initiating a DAKE.
 * "Responder" refers to the participant responding to an Initiator's request.
-* "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
+* "Prekey Server" refers to the untrusted server used to store Prekey Ensembles.
-* "Publisher" refers to the participant publishing Prekey Ensemble's values to the Prekey Server.
+* "Publisher" refers to the participant publishing Prekey Ensembles to the Prekey Server.
-* "Retriever" refers to the participant retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing participant.
+* "Retriever" refers to the participant retrieving Prekey Ensembles from the Prekey Server that correspond to the publishing participant.
 * "Attacker" refers to a third participant that takes part in a conversation, with malicious intent.
 * "Judge" refers to a party who may be called upon to resolve a potential